Gifting is Not a Perk. It’s a strategy.

 - The tangible nature of the gift creates a lasting memory

-This combination strengthens the emotional connection between employee and organization.
+This combination can strengthen the emotional connection between employee and organization.

 That connection drives: